Donders-Institute/bidscoin/docs/advanced.rst

        LOGGER.debug(f'This is a bidsmapper demo-plugin working on: {session}')

-   def bidscoiner_plugin(session: Path, bidsmap: dict, bidsfolder: Path, personals: dict, subprefix: str, sesprefix: str) -> None:
+   def bidscoiner_plugin(session: Path, bidsmap: dict, bidsses: Path) -> None:
        """
        The plugin to convert the runs in the source folder and save them in the bids folder.
 Each saved datafile should be accompanied with a json sidecar file.
 The bidsmap options for this plugin can be found in: